-- 1. To the student with the highest average at the completion of his first-year courses, upon re-enrollment for the second year. - 2.
+- 1. To the student with the highest average at the completion of his first-year courses, upon re-enrollment for the second year.
+1956-57 winner: Hans R. Veit. - 2.
 To the student with the highest cumulative average at the completion of his third year, upon re-enrollment for the fourth year.
+1956-57 winner: Andrew R. Field.